xmxxiong/xmxxiong.github.io/_posts/2016-03-21-moon-theme.md

 ### Feature Image

-You can set feature image per post.
-Just add `feature: some link` to your post's front matter.
+You can set feature image per notes.
+Just add `feature: some link` to your notes's front matter.

 ```
 feature: /assets/img/some-image.png